AyeshaRahman2002/ComputerGraphics_3D_Rendering/README.md

 =====================

 ## Overview
-This repository contains the implementation of a 3D rendering application using modern shader-based OpenGL, with additional functionality for handling matrices, vectors, texturing, lighting, and animation.
-The project is divided into several tasks, each addressing different components of the rendering system, such as matrix/vector operations, basic 3D rendering, texturing, and lighting.
+This repository contains the implementation of a 3D rendering application using modern shader-based OpenGL.
+The application includes functionalities for matrix and vector operations, texturing, lighting, and animation.
+It features multiple tasks, each contributing to different components such as rendering, texturing, and performance measurement.

 ## Project Structure
 - assets/: Contains runtime assets like textures, models, and shaders.
-All runtime data should be stored here, and avoid loading data from outside this directory.
+All runtime data is stored here.
-- main/: The main project source code, where most of your work will be.
+- main/: The main project source code, where most of the development work occurs.
 - support/: Pre-provided support functions from exercises.
-Do not modify this code.
+Modifications to this code are not allowed.
-- vmlib/: Math library with some incomplete functions.
-You will need to implement missing functions and can add additional operators/functions.
+- vmlib/: Math library with essential but incomplete functions.
+Missing functions were implemented, and additional operators were added where necessary.
-- third_party/: Holds third-party code.
-Any added third-party libraries must be documented and require prior permission via email.
+- third_party/: Third-party code used in the project.
+Documentation and permission are required for any new additions.

 ## Team Members

-This project was developed collaboratively by Ayesha Rahman, Sandra Guran, and Geeyoon Lim.
-Together, we implemented various components of the 3D rendering application as part of our coursework.
-In the attached report, a table outlining the distribution of individual and collaborative tasks is presented.
+Ayesha Rahman

+Sandra Guran

+Geeyoon Lim

 ## Tasks Breakdown

 1. Matrix/Vector Functions
-- Implemented matrix and vector operations for 3D computations, tested using Catch2 (matrix multiplication, rotations, etc.).
-Verified results using Catch2 matchers.
+- Implemented essential matrix and vector operations for 3D computations, including matrix multiplication, rotations, and translations.
+- Testing was conducted using Catch2, ensuring the results matched expected values with high precision.

 2. 3D Renderer Basics
+- Developed a 3D renderer using OpenGL to load and display a terrain OBJ file representing the Paarlahti region in Finland.
+- Implemented first-person camera controls using keyboard and mouse inputs, including adjustable movement speed.
     ![Alt text](https://github.com/sc21samg/GraphicAlgorithms_3D_Rendering/blob/main/1.2%20git.png)
-- Developed a 3D renderer using OpenGL to load and display a terrain OBJ file.
-Implemented first-person camera controls and a basic lighting model.

 3. Texturing
   ![Alt text](https://github.com/sc21samg/GraphicAlgorithms_3D_Rendering/blob/main/1.3%20git.png)
-- Applied orthophoto textures to the terrain mesh using custom shaders for texture mapping and sampling.
-Debugged shader and texture coordinate issues.
+- Applied orthophoto textures to the terrain using shaders for texture mapping and sampling.
+- Debugged texture sampling issues and validated texture coordinates using checkerboard patterns before applying actual orthophotos.

 4. Simple Instancing
-- Added two launch pads to the scene at different positions, applying textures and rendering them correctly.
+- Added two launch pads at different coordinates and applied textures, ensuring correct rendering through OpenGL.

 5. Custom Model
   ![Alt text](https://github.com/sc21samg/GraphicAlgorithms_3D_Rendering/blob/main/1.5%20git.png)
-- Built a 3D rocket model from basic shapes (cubes, cylinders, cone) and placed it on a launch pad.
+- Constructed a 3D rocket model composed of basic shapes (cubes, cylinders, and cones) and positioned it accurately on the launch pad.

 6. Local Light Sources
   ![Alt text](https://github.com/sc21samg/GraphicAlgorithms_3D_Rendering/blob/main/1.6%20git.png)
-- Implemented Blinn-Phong shading with ambient, diffuse, and specular reflections.
-Lighting calculations added to shaders, but some issues remain with lights following the camera.
+- Implemented the Blinn-Phong shading model to simulate ambient, diffuse, and specular reflections.
+Added distance attenuation for point lights.
+- Debugging revealed issues with lights following the camera, which remain unresolved.

 7. Animation
-- Created a smooth flight animation for the rocket, with vertical lift-off and horizontal flight, using a state machine for flight phases.
+- Created a dynamic flight animation for the rocket with lift-off and horizontal flight phases using a state machine approach for managing different stages.
+- The animation incorporates timing managed by GLFW to maintain frame-rate independence.

 8. Measuring Performance
-- Measured rendering performance using OpenGL queries and CPU timing.
-Identified performance bottlenecks in texture loading and complex animations.-
+- Measured rendering performance using OpenGL query objects and CPU timing via std::chrono::high_resolution_clock.
+- Detailed GPU and CPU time analysis was performed for each major section, highlighting bottlenecks and suggesting optimizations.

+## Results
+- Rendering Performance: The application was tested across multiple systems with different GPU capabilities (e.g., Intel Iris Xe, Intel UHD Graphics) to evaluate performance.
+- Lighting and Texturing: Visual improvements were achieved through the integration of Blinn-Phong shading and texture mapping, although some issues remain with light source positioning.
+- Animation: The rocket’s smooth flight animation demonstrated the application’s ability to simulate complex motion realistically.

+## Conclusion
+The project successfully implemented a functional 3D rendering application using modern OpenGL techniques, showcasing skills in matrix computations, shader development, and real-time rendering.
+The application provides a solid foundation for future work, such as more advanced lighting models and interactive simulations.